Sir George Murray

 1936 - £10,000 for a men's union building

-1936 - he renounced his life interest in the estate of his sister the value of which was estimated at £45,000.
+1936 - He renounced his life interest in the estate of his sister, Margaret which amounted to about £53,000.

 For a confidential discussion about how you can support the University with a gift in your will, please contact the Development team on +61 8 8313 5800 or firstname.lastname@example.org